rockroman/pa_test2/README.md

 - 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
 - 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
 - 3 - The client requires a dashboard as opposed to an API endpoint.

+# Outcomes Required
-- 4 -  The client is looking for a successful outcome this would be:
+The client is looking for a successful outcome this would be:
 	- A study showing how to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.
     - The capability to predict if a cherry leaf is healthy or contains powdery mildew.
 	- We agreed with the client a degree of 97% accuracy.
+# Wider benefits of the project
-	- The client will then not supply the market with a product of compromised quality.
+	- Supplying the market with high quality cherries.
-	- The client will save time and money on powdery mildew identification and staff time and be able to effectively target compromised plants with specific compounds where 	necessary.
+	- The client will save money on the staff time to check for powdery mildew identification and be able to effectively target compromised plants with specific compounds where necessary.

 ## Hypothesis and how to validate?
 We suspect powdery mildew on the leaves of cherry trees have clear signs of infection, typically a leaf that may be shrivelled with white discolouration and/or spotting.
-A average image study can help to investigate it.
+	- An average image study can help to investigate it.

 Dataset Preparation: